wp-plugins/wp-audio-player/README.txt

 == Changelog ==

+= 1.6 =
+* Making sure the audio player doesn't display to the public on password protected posts

 = 1.5 =
 * Improving the way the plugin is started so that it can be programmatically unset
 * Fixing a problem with excerpts not properly being displayed in some plugins